-In 2022, we initiated a zero waste-to-landfill initiative focused on managing the endof-life laundry equipment that passes through our five production hubs in North America.
+Starting in 2022, we initiated a zero waste-to-landfill initiative focused on managing the end-of-life laundry equipment that passes through our five production hubs in North America.

 Our associate-led project team started by conducting an end-to-end analysis of the production supply chain in each facility.
 They evaluated and mapped all non-product output from source to landfill and used the results to identify an inventory of 12 unique waste streams.